Example on IRC

 The router module consumes the incoming message from NATS.
 The router performs several tasks:

-2. Regex Parsing: The router attempts to match the message text against any registered regular expressions.
+1. Command Matching: The router attempts to match the message text against any registered command regular expressions.

-3. Filtering and Ratelimiting: It checks the message against any filtering or ratelimiting rules.
+3. Rate Limiting: It checks the message against any rate limiting rules.

-4. Emitting a Parsed Message: After processing, the router emits a structured message back into NATS with additional metadata:
+5. Emitting Command Messages: For each matching command, the router emits a structured message back into NATS with additional metadata.

 {